Event Review: When Women Speak #WhenSheSpeaks

-Beth Allison Barr authored The Making of Biblical Womanhood: How the subjugation of Women became the Gospel Truth.
-She is an associate professor of history at Baylor University and through her research in medieval history, found ties between women's roles in the church and worldly patriarchy.
+Beth Allison Barr authored The Making of Biblical Womanhood: How the Subjugation of Women Became the Gospel Truth.
+She is an associate professor of history at Baylor University and, through her research in medieval history, found ties between women's roles in the church and worldly patriarchy.

 Kristin Kobes Du Mez wrote Jesus and John Wayne: How white evangelicals corrupted a faith and fractured a nation.
 She is a history professor at Calvin University with a focus on the intersection of gender, religion and politics in recent American history.

-Anthea Butler wrote White Evangelical Racism: The politics of Morality in America.
-She is a professor at the University of Pennsylvania and her research includes religion, evangelicalism, history, race, politics, gender, sexuality, media and popular culture.
+Anthea Butler wrote White Evangelical Racism: The Politics of Morality in America.
+She is a professor at the University of Pennsylvania, and her research includes religion, evangelicalism, history, race, politics, gender, sexuality, media and popular culture.
 Her tag line is "Givin' it to ya straight... no chaser."
 Not one to speak with carefully hidden meanings, Butler will speak plainly, even if you don't like what she says.

-As a Canadian, I had not given much thought to the term evangelicals, which these authors discuss as having a rising impact in America.
-The National Association of Evangelicals provides the following beliefs to be categorized as evangelical: the belief that the Bible is the highest authority, that it is important to encourage others to be born again, and that Jesus is the only way to be forgiven and receive salvation.
-Many evangelicals focus on telling personal stories of conversion.
 Mainline Protestants believe the Bible contains God's truth and requires interpretation, that faith is shown by working for justice and humanitarian aid, and that it is important to share beliefs and encourage others on their spiritual journey.
-Christians can be found along in the full range from fundamentalist to evangelical to mainline to pluralist, and can sometimes be found in the same denominations as each other.
+Mainline Christians believe that salvation involves faith that is evident in behaviours.
+We also are not threatened by working with people of different beliefs, where we can make conditions better by uniting in ecumenical efforts or interfaith initiatives.
+Christians can be found along the full range from fundamentalist to evangelical to mainline to pluralist, and can sometimes be found in the same denominations as each other.

 The conversation started with each author speaking of their motivations for their latest book.
 Anthea Butler wrote from a place of loneliness, needing to label what she was seeing and feeling in racism in evangelical churches.